marusinp/assignment-gis/README.md

 ### Usecases

-#### 1. Display nearby cafés
+#### 1. Display nearby cafés/restaurants

 ![](uc_1.gif)

 Insert distance (in meters).
-After submission you'll see all nearby cafés within inserted radius.
+After submission you'll see all nearby cafés/restaurants within inserted radius.
 You can then select any of them for more information by clicking on the marker.

 **Query:**